Travel insurance for Fiji

-In serious cases, emergency repatriation to New Zealand may be required, which is extremely expensive for uninsured travellers.
+In serious cases, emergency repatriation to Australia may be required, which is extremely expensive for uninsured travellers.
 Some of our highest claims have resulted from emergency repatriation by air ambulance.

 Does my insurance cover extreme sports in Fiji?

-We understand that extreme activities are all part of an unforgettable holiday in Fiji, which is why our TravelCare policy insures you for unlimited medical expenses and evacuation if required.
+We understand that extreme activities are all part of an unforgettable holiday in Fiji, which is why our International Comprehensive policy insures you for unlimited medical expenses and evacuation if required.

 Are my phone, laptop and camera covered if they’re lost, stolen or damaged?

 Fiji is regarded as a safe and welcoming holiday destination where pickpocketing and petty theft aren’t great concerns.
 However, there have been incidents of scammers and thieves targeting tourists in the cities of Nadi and Suva.